 This post may contain affiliate links.

-Use this guide to decide which cities in Italy to visit (and to fight in) for yourself.
+Use this guide to decide which cities in Italy to visit (and argue in) for yourself.

-I’ve argued with my (then) fiancé, Mark, about speeding on just about every highway Italy.
-Since I married him anyway, we spent part of our honeymoon in Milan and Venice.
+I’ve argued with my (then) fiancé, Mark, about speeding on just about every highway in Italy.
+But I married him anyway, and we spent part of our honeymoon in Milan and Venice.

-So, while I can’t say I’ve been to all the cities of Italy, I’ve certainly been around (no, not that kind of around) and hope I can inspire you to dream about Italy, even when you’re awake.
+So, while I can’t say I’ve been to all the cities of Italy, I’ve certainly been around (not that kind of around) and hope I can inspire you to dream about being in Italy like we do.

 The capital of Italy, Rome has 12 UNESCO World Heritage sites, pizza, the legendary Spanish Steps and the magical Trevi Fountain, which, if you throw a coin in, ensures your return to Rome.

-Without question, there are a lot of fun and unusual things to do in Rome.
+Without question, there are a lot of fun and unusual things to do in Rome for couples.

-Of course if you’re visiting Rome you have to visit the Colosseum, also spelled Coliseum, the most famous amphitheatre in the world.
+If you’re visiting Rome you have to visit the Colosseum.
+Also spelled Coliseum, it’s the most famous amphitheatre in the world.

 Spoiler alert: Daisy Miller dies and her death symbolizes the downfall of a girl who shouldn’t have been out with men at night, and after that I really thought it would be a fun place to visit.

-Instead of lurking about the Colosseum at night, whispering romantic nothings to each other, Mark and I went in the scorching heat of the afternoon and argued over which to visit, the Temple of Vesta or the Colosseum.
+Instead of strolling about the Colosseum at night, whispering romantic nothings to each other, Mark and I went in the scorching heat of the afternoon.

 We ended up splitting up (not permanently, but there were words spoken).